Accelerating Federal Investigations with OSINT Insights

 Improve public health and welfare with social media monitoring

-Agents from FEMA, the CDC, and other organizations can use OSINT solutions to track the course of epidemics, better deploy relief in times of disaster, and otherwise improve public health and welfare.
+Agents from disaster response and public health organizations can use a risk intelligence solution to track the course of epidemics, better deploy relief in times of disaster, and otherwise improve public health and welfare.

-Social media monitoring capabilities help FEMA officials better understand natural disasters, such as flash floods, hurricanes, and wildfires.
+Social media monitoring capabilities help disaster response officials better understand natural disasters, such as flash floods, hurricanes, and wildfires.
 People often post about these events before calling emergency services.
-The best OSINT solutions monitor social media in near-real time.
+The best solutions monitor social media in near-real time.
 Analysts can quickly learn of these disasters, determine where need is greatest, and respond accordingly.
-Social media monitoring can merge with searches of data from the National Weather Service, the National Oceanic and Atmospheric Administration, and other organizations to deepen analysts’ understanding of the event.
+Social media monitoring can merge with searches of data from weather monitoring agencies worldwide and other organizations to deepen analysts’ understanding of the event.

 Additional use cases include public health.
 Investigators can use social media monitoring capabilities to chart the rise of epidemics and pandemics.
-Monitoring social media platforms can unveil early indicators of a potential outbreak — especially when OSINT solutions collate illness-related hashtags and keywords.
+Monitoring social media platforms can unveil early indicators of a potential outbreak — especially when strategic intelligence solutions collate illness-related hashtags and keywords.

 Piercing criminal networks